 Common Floor Marking Tape Materials

 Vinyl and PVC are the most durable floor marking tape materials.
 While thinner tapes, such as options made from adhesive-backed polyester, are suitable for low-traffic areas or short-term use, they are not durable enough for use in industrial locations or areas with heavy foot traffic.
 Floor marking tape may be between 5 to 60 mils thick.
 Our most popular Superior Mark® floor tape is 32 mils thick—strong enough to withstand traffic, but not so thick that carts, forklifts, or pallets catch and tear the tape.
 Thinner tape intended for non-traffic areas may be used to mark doorways, railings, and stairway inclines.
 Reflective tape can be applied to trucks, trailers, and other vehicles to improve traffic visibility.
 This high-visibility tape offers glowing, striped, solid, and customized options, and can withstand inclement weather, sun exposure, and solvents.
+Choose the floor marking tape material to suit your facility’s needs.

 What Do Beveled Edges Do?